Use the open-source free `coverlet` toolchain for .NET code coverage.

 When in doubt between positive and negative, read the assertion: if it asserts success -> positive; if it asserts failure -> negative.

-Add the appropriate attribute to each test method.
-Place trait attributes on the line directly above or below the existing test attribute.
+If the loaded language extension declares `auto-edit` for the framework, add the appropriate attribute to each test method.
+Place trait attributes adjacent to the existing test attribute.
+Examples:

 MSTest: